 Promotoras Comunitarias Transfronterizas

 Project Lead: Bernadette Eguía, in partnership with collective members César López, Carolina Iniguez, and Javier Brambila

 This project employs a community based process of training and intervention in emotional and community health issues, with women living in Ambos Nogales.
 Collective members leading this effort previously developed and implemented this specific program with family members of migrants in Jalisco.
 Drawing from multiple perspectives, from public health to popular education and community organizing, this series of trainings aims to address the distinct individual and collective experiences that are influenced by living on the border, such as family separation.
 This 20-session training program will culminate in a community art/action project, to be designed by participants during the course of the program.

 Nogalería / Nogallery

-Project Lead: Priscilla “Nefftys” Rodriguez, in partnership with artists A. Rene Goust, Gerardo Frias, Antonio Lucero, and Adrian Paz
+Project Lead: Priscilla “Nefftys” Rodriguez, in partnership with artists Gerardo Frias and Antonio Lucero

 Paying homage to the history of Ambos Nogales as a busy tourist destination and cultural center, this project aims to bring life to the Ambos Nogales downtown area through a series of murals on both sides of the border, related to the city’s history.
 These murals will vary in techniques and styles, from graffiti to stencils, projections and free hand brush painting.
 The project will culminate in a community event, including a mural tour and street concert.